Active-Learning-and-Teaching/ALT-Website/index.md

   col_3:
     headline: Take Instant Feedback
     content: <br><img src="/uploads/2021/08/11/feedback-resized.png"><br><br><br><br>The
-      instructor can schedule instant student feedbacks during the lecture.
+      instructor can conduct instant student feedbacks during the lecture.
 The feedback question is presented in class as part of the presentation <span class="il">and</span>
       the students can give their anonymous feedback on the app.
 The instructor can choose the feedback type as Color-Scale or a Likert Scale and can set the duration